List of ancient great powers: Hittites

-The Hittites were also famous for their skill in building and using chariots, as the Battle of Kadesh demonstrated.
-The Hittites were pioneers of the Iron Age, manufacturing iron artifacts from as early as the 14th century BC, making them possibly even the first to do so.
+The Hittites were also famous for their skill in building and using chariots, some of which could carry up to three men each, as the Battle of Kadesh demonstrated.
+The Hittites have been said to be pioneers of the Iron Age.
+Actual iron objects found at Hittite sites (such as Bogazköy and Alaca Höyük) don't give any indication of iron having been used functionally, although a few early Hittite sources make many references to many different types of iron objects.
+However, these are mainly temples' inventory lists, so the objects listed are there because of their 'ceremonial or intrinsic value' only.
+The Late Bronze Age Ḫattušili III letter which documents Hittite production and export of iron has been used to make the claim that the Hittites held a monopoly of iron at that time.
+However, there is literary and material evidence in other areas around the Eastern Mediterranean which seems to detract from this idea.
 The Hittites passed much knowledge and lore from the Ancient Near East to the newly arrived Greeks in Europe.

 Hittite prosperity was mostly dependent on control of the trade routes and metal sources.
 Because of the importance of northern Syria to the vital routes linking the Cilician Gates with Mesopotamia, defense of this area was crucial, and was soon put to the test by Egyptian expansion under Pharaoh Rameses II.
 The outcome of the Battle of Kadesh is uncertain, though it seems that the timely arrival of Egyptian reinforcements prevented total Hittite victory.
 The Egyptians forced the Hittites to take refuge in the fortress of Kadesh, but their own losses prevented them from sustaining a siege.
 This battle took place in the fifth year of Rameses II (c.
 1274 BC by the most commonly used chronology).